Kannur district: Demographics

 According to the 2018 Statistics Report, Kannur district has a population of 2,615,266, The district has a population density of 882 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 4.84%.
 The 2011 Census of India gives the district a ranking of 170th in India (out of a total of 640).
 Kannur has a sex ratio of 1133 females for every 1000 males, the highest among any district in India, and a literacy rate of 95.10%.
 Scheduled Castes and Scheduled Tribes make up 3.30% and 1.64% of the population respectively.
 Malayalam is the predominant language, spoken by 98.88% of the population.
 Small minorities speak Tamil, Hindi and Kannada, mainly in urban areas.

 The District has a population of 2,412,365 (2001 census).
 This was the most urbanised district in Kerala in 2001, but was pushed to 4th place after Ernakulam, Thrissur and Kozhikode in 2011.
 About 50.35% of the population reside in the urban agglomerations.
 The total urban population of Kannur district is 1,640,986.
 This is the second largest urban population in Kerala after Ernakulam and is more than the population of a metro city.

 The high urban population is due to the 45 towns in the district which was the highest in Kerala as per 2001 census.
 2011 census has Thrissur with 135 towns with Kannur having 67.
-Kannur district has seven statutory towns: Kannur, Kannur Cantonment, Thalassery, Payyanur, Taliparamba, Kuthuparamba and Mattannur.
+Kannur district has one Municipal Corporation Kannur, and other major municipalities including Thalassery, Payyanur, Taliparamba, Kuthuparamba and Mattannur.
 In addition to this there are 60 including Ancharakandy, Azhikode North, Azhikode South, Chala, Chelora, Cherukunnu, Cheruthazham, Chirakkal, Chockli, Dharmadom, Elayavoor, Eranholi, Iriveri, Kadachira, Kadirur, Kalliasseri, Kanhirode, Kannadiparamba, Kannapuram, Kottayam-Malabar, Mayyil, Mavilayi, Munderi, Muzhappilangad, Narath, New Mahe, Paduvilayi, Pallikkunnu, Panniyannur, Panoor, Pappinisseri, Pathiriyad, Pattiom, Iritty, Peralasseri, Peringathur, Pinarayi, Puzhathi, Thottada, Valapattanam, Varam.

 Religion

-Hinduism is the majority religion of Kannur district.
-Muslims and Christians form a significant minority.
+Hinduism is the majority religion of Kannur district with 59.83% of the population.
+Muslims and Christians form a significant minority with 29.43% and 10.41% of the population respectively.

 Most of the Christians in Kannur district are descendants of Christians who migrated to Malabar in the 20th century.